-Now, the polar opposite of push, a pull strategy creates demand for a product or service.
+Now, the polar opposite of a push, pull strategies creates demand for a product or service.
 It involves crafting effective messages that pique your target audience’s interest, drawing them in to fill out a contact form or ask about your latest offer.

 Not to be confused with paid ads or PPC campaigns on social media, the organic side is full of possibilities for pull marketing.
 A “pull” social media marketing strategy leverages different content formats and platform features, from standard posts to Stories, Reels, videos, and more.
-Aside from brand content, you can partner with influencers to share unboxing videos, demos, and recommendations, host AMAs and takeovers, and use hashtag campaigns to drive reach and engagement.
+Aside from brand content, you can partner with influencers to share unboxing videos, demos, and recommendations, host AMAs and takeovers, and use hashtag campaigns or any other temporary promotional campaigns to drive reach and engagement.

-Search Engine Optimization (SEO) is a classic pull marketing strategy.
-It’s how you get your website visible, easily found by customers on the first page of search results — the only place that matters.
+Search Engine Optimization (SEO) is one of the classic examples of pull marketing strategies.
+It’s how you get your website visible and easily found by customers on the first page of search results in various search engines — the only place that matters.
 SEO is built on targeting relevant keywords and phrases that customers use to find products and brands like yours, allowing you to rank for these searches and connect with target audiences at the beginning of their shopping journey.
 Unlike PPC campaigns, SEO is all about organic rankings and reach, creating long-term opportunities for brand visibility and awareness.

-Blogs, how-to guides, infographics, and email marketing are just some of the most common content marketing tools.
+Blogs, how-to guides, infographics, and email marketing are just some of the most common content marketing examples.
 Content marketing is another classic component of a pull strategy, aimed at creating the best value for your target audience.
-Rather than selling outright, a content marketing strategy “pulls” customers in by providing value-added information that makes an informed shopping decision.
+Rather than selling outright, content marketing strategies “pull” customers in by providing value-added information that makes an informed shopping decision.
 The more customers know about how your product (and your brand) can help them, the more you’re able to build customer trust and strengthen your sales funnel.

 There are distinct elements to push and pull marketing, but they work best together.
-A push and pull marketing strategy allows you to create a balanced customer experience — just enough “push” to promote your newest product and latest offer and “pull” to create lasting customer relationships.
+A push and pull marketing strategy allows most marketers to create a balanced customer experience — just enough “push” to promote your newest product and latest offer and “pull” to create lasting customer relationships.

 Simply, a combined push and pull marketing strategy creates demand in the market and closes the sale.
 To do this, you need both ads that highlight your unique offers, and a long-term marketing strategy that keeps customers engaged.

 At Consultus Digital, we’re advocates of an integrated, well-timed, and relevant push and pull marketing strategy.
-We know you need both and how exactly to craft a unified approach across your marketing and sales channels.
+We know you need both and how exactly to craft a unified approach across your marketing and sales channels to ensure long-term business growth.
 Our digital marketing agency in Toronto runs both types of campaigns, always with the goal of crafting a cohesive brand that “pulls” and “pushes” at the right time to enable sales.